pism/pism/doc/sphinx/pism_forcing.rst

 climatic mass balance.

 One way to do that is by using a temperature index (PDD) model component included in PISM.
-This component has adjustable parameters; default values come from [RitzEISMINT]_.
+This component has adjustable parameters; default values come from :cite:`RitzEISMINT`.

 :|variables|: :var:`precipitation`, :var:`air_temp`
 :|options|: :opt:`-atmosphere given -atmosphere_given_file forcing.nc -surface pdd`